-Customers of the City of Laredo receive their drinking water from two water treatment plants that pump surface water from the Rio Grande located in the City of Laredo.
-The City of Laredo treats and filters the water according to federal and state standards to remove any possible harmful contaminants.
+Customers of the City of Laredo receive their drinking water from two water treatment plants that pump surface water from the Rio Grande River.
+The City of Laredo treats and filters the water according to federal and state standards to remove any possible harmful contaminant.

-The Texas Commission on Environmental Quality (TCEQ) completed an assessment of our source of water and results indicate that some of our sources are susceptible to certain contaminants.
+The Texas Commission on Environmental Quality (TCEQ) completed an assessment of your source of water and results indicate that some of our sources are susceptible to certain contaminants.
 Some of this source water assessment information is available on Texas Drinking Water Watch at http://dww2.tceq.texas.gov/DWW.